jorgegv/rage1/doc/TOOLS.md

   stock `Makefile` from RAGE1, you can just run `make mem` after a sucessful build to run the tool in `-m` mode.

-* `r1banktool.pl`: this the main tool for generating the memory bank configuration from the compiled datasets: it lays out the datasets into different banks taking care of the bank size; it generates the bank configuration and the BASIC loader that loads each bank where it belongs;
+* `banktool.pl`: this the main tool for generating the memory bank configuration from the compiled datasets: it lays out the datasets into different banks taking care of the bank size; it generates the bank configuration and the BASIC loader that loads each bank where it belongs;